Utkarsh9354/Students_Internship_Program_Analysis/README.md

 11. What are the top three internship courses preferred by MBA students?
 12. Which college has the highest enrollment in "Artificial Intelligence"?
 13. Which course is the most popular among students?
-14. How many students are there in each department?
-15. Which college year has the highest enrollment?
+14. Which college year has the highest enrollment?
-16. How many graduated students have enrolled in "Artificial Intelligence"?
+15. How many graduated students have enrolled in "Artificial Intelligence"?
-17. Which students have selected 'others' as their internship course and 'others' as their department, and what are their corresponding email addresses?
+16. Which students have selected 'others' as their internship course and 'others' as their department, and what are their corresponding email addresses?